Return to Index

 - Are under age 35 and have not been able to get pregnant after a year of unprotected sex timed to match ovulation

-- Have reason to believe you or your partner may have fertility problems, even before trying to get pregnant
+- Have reason to believe that you or your partner may have fertility problems, even before trying to get pregnant

 A fertility consultation generally includes a physical examination of both partners.
 The exam will include questions about sexual habits to determine whether intercourse is taking place properly for conception.
 If no cause of infertility is determined, more specific tests are ordered, including: